lollobene/algorand-beaker-auction/README.md

 The users who are willing to buy that object are referred to as "bidders" or "participants" and must send a bid to the smart contract according to the smart contract rules.

 ## Features:
 We present a smart contract which allows the blockchain users to create and customize an auction.

-### Bidding visibility:
-The seller may:
+We already have created two smart contracts that allow the seller to:

 1. require the bids to be public and accessible to anyone as soon as they are sent to the smart contract;
 2. require the bids to be committed to in a way that once the bidding process ends, the bidders open their commitment and the winner is revealed.

+In future we would implement
 ### Auction participants

 1. the auction is accessible to anyone in the network: there is no control on the accounts that send bids to the smart contract.